shell embedding and options

 (Written by Paul Cobbaut, https://github.com/paulcobbaut/, with contributions by: Alex M. Schapelle, https://github.com/zero-pytagoras/)

-This chapter takes a brief look at child shells
+This chapter takes a brief look at child shells, embedded shells and

 shell embedding